-In late 2012 K9 Huey, at the time a 9 week old German Shepherd, joined the force, and immediately began training with Sgt.
-Dodge.
-K9 Huey was trained exclusively by Sgt Dodge, who also holds a K9 Trainer certification through the Vermont Police Academy.
+In late 2012 K9 Huey, at the time a 9 week old German Shepherd, joined the force, and immediately began training with Chief Dodge.
+K9 Huey was trained exclusively by Chief Dodge, who also holds a K9 Trainer certification through the Vermont Police Academy.
 In 2013 Sgt.
 Dodge and Huey challenged the Drug Detection Certification at the Vermont Police Academy and became certified as a Narcotics Detection Team.
 Huey is trained to detect the odor of several different illegal narcotics, and has trained in many different environments.

-As there are a limited number of police canines throughout the state, Sgt.
-Dodge and Huey make themselves available to assist other law enforcement agencies.
+As there are a limited number of police canines throughout the state, Chief Dodge and Huey make themselves available to assist other law enforcement agencies.
 In return, other police canine teams assist Barre Town Police when Huey isn’t available.
 Huey visits many schools and civic organizations, as did Tinzer, to explain the important work police canines do and show off their skills.

 Feel free to contact Chief Dodge at the police department if you would a like a demonstration for your organization, or just stop by to say hello.